 Oklahoma City Memorial Marathon Communications

-Join the OKCMM AUXCOMM Amateur Radio Facebook group OKCMMAUXCOMM at this link to share your photos and experiences and keep up with the information for the 2025 event.
+Join the OKCMM AUXCOMM Amateur Radio Facebook group OKCMMAUXCOMM at this link to share your photos and experiences and keep up with the information for this annual event.

-100 amateur radio operators are needed this year to cover the entire course with public service communications.
+Amateur radio operators are needed this year to provide public service communications throughout the course.
 We have operators that operate in all of these locations:

 • net control operators